-ROGER PETERSEN is Associate Professor of Political Science.
+ROGER PETERSEN is the Arthur and Ruth Sloan Professor of Political Science.
 Professor Petersen studies comparative politics with a special focus on conflict and violence.
 He has written three books: Western Intervention in the Balkans: The Strategic Use of Emotion in Conflict (Cambridge University Press, Cambridge Studies in Comparative Politics, 2011), Resistance and Rebellion: Lessons from Eastern Europe (Cambridge University Press, 2001) and Understanding Ethnic Violence: Fear, Hatred, Resentment in Twentieth Century Eastern Europe (Cambridge University Press, 2002).
 He also has an interest in comparative methods and has co-edited, with John Bowen, Critical Comparisons in Politics and Culture (Cambridge University Press, 1999).
-He is currently researching war and violence in the Balkans, especially in Kosovo.
+He is currently researching the Iraq war and post-war reconstruction.

 - "Revenge or Reconciliation: Theory and Method of Emotions in the Context of Colombia's Peace Process," (with Sarah Zukerman) in Law in Peace Negotiations, Morten Bergsmo and Pablo Kalmonowitz eds.
 (Torkel Opsahl: 2010).

 - "Anger, Violence, and Political Science," (with Sarah Zukerman) in A Handbook of Anger: Constituent and Concomitant Biological, Psychological, and Social Processes, M. Potegal, G. Stemmler, & C. Spielberger, eds.
 (Springer, Summer 2009).